ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 This document proposes a standardized vocabulary for expressing preferences related to how digital assets are used by automated processing systems.
 This vocabulary allows for the creation of structured declarations about restrictions or permissions for use of digital assets by such systems.
 The vocabulary is agnostic to the means by which it is conveyed.
-The definitions in the vocabulary facilitate a shared understanding between entities that express such preferences and those that use the associated digital assets.
+The definitions in the vocabulary facilitate a shared understanding between entities that express such preferences and those that might use the associated digital assets.

 --- middle